Electric car myths: are they true anymore?

 This is an extremely outdated myth.

-Think about the BYD Seal AWD which can reach 62mph in 3.8 seconds.
+Look at the BYD SEAL AWD which can reach 62mph in 3.8 seconds.

 Modern electric vehicles can be extremely powerful and offer instant torque, providing a quick and responsive driving experience.